FloMiau/check_used_memory.sh/README.md

-# check_memory.sh
+# check_used_memory.sh
 This Nagios/Icinga plugin can be used to check the memory usage.
 It checks the amount of used RAM.

 ## Getting Started

-check_memory.sh is a shell script that checks the used memory of a system.
+check_used_memory.sh is a shell script that checks the used memory of a system.
 The script was tested on bash, dash, ash and is POSIX compatible.
 The Tool `free`has to be installed.

 For installation place the python file in your plugin directory `/usr/lib/nagios/plugins/`.